MortimerMcMire/MWSE-QuickLoot/README.md

 -adds support for a "quick enable/disable" key in case you can't decide whether you want to be quickly looting or not

 1.2 update:
--Allows looting from dead npcs / creatures
+-allows looting from dead npcs / creatures
--Added interop which allows external mwse-lua mods to disable the quickloot menu
+-added interop which allows external mwse-lua mods to disable the quickloot menu

 1.1 update:
 -Fixed bloat issue where containers viewed but not looted acted as though they were altered.